patternfly/patternfly-elements/elements/pfe-badge/docs/index.md

 Sets a threshold for the numeric value and adds `+` sign if the numeric value exceeds the threshold value.

 ### state
-Options include moderate, important, critical, success, info.
+Options include moderate, important, critical, success, info, dark.
 :::

 ::: section